Albuquerque Car Accident Lawyer

 - Soft tissue injuries

 What Damages Can I Recover After a Car Accident?

 After a car accident caused by the negligent actions of another driver, injury victims have the right to pursue “damages.”
-Damages are a form of monetary compensation for the physical, financial, or emotional losses you have endured as a result of the crash.
+Damages are a form of monetary compensation for the physical, financial, or emotional losses you have endured as a result of the car crash.
 The types of damages you are entitled to, include:

-Money to cover any medical expenses related to your accident injuries:
+Car crashes can cause serious injuries.
+You may be eligible to receive money to cover any medical expenses related to your accident injuries: